by Mike Retzlaff

 Kveik is quickly filling a void and taking its place as a brewing mainstay.
 It is returning a lot of focus back to fermentation.
 Simon Burhoe of Mast Landing Brewing Co. of Maine is quoted as saying “these yeasts have a lot more to offer the brewing community than just being quick fermenting, fruit bombs.”

 The premier source for liquid kveik yeast is Omega Yeast Labs of Chicago, Il.
 A dry version of kveik is produced by Lallemand of Canada with numerous production labs about the planet.
 Most of what I hear, involves kveik being used with pressurized fermentation.
-I really don’t know if such a technique affects this yeast in a negative fashion to keep it viable for harvesting.
+This certainly isn’t a traditional farmhouse technique and I really don’t know if it affects this yeast in a negative fashion to negate its viability for harvesting.
 I suppose time will tell.